lucadias/ios-sol/README.md

 ```

 GCD provides and manages FIFO queues to
-which your applicaFon can submit tasks in the
+which your application can submit tasks in the
 form of block objects.
 Blocks submiLed to
 dispatch queues are executed __on a pool of
 threads fully managed by the system.__ No